 How We Judge Greatness

 What makes a voice great?
-We look at range, tone, emotion, power.
-We also look at influence and ability to connect with listeners.
+We look at range, tone, emotion, and power.
+We also look at influence and the ability to connect with listeners.
 Many names here sit at the top for more than one reason.
 Some changed genres, others gave us emotion in harsh times.

 Why These Voices Still Matter